-Ancient Egypt was a civilized nation of ancient Northeastern Africa laid along the lower reaches of the Nile River in the place that is currently known as Egypt.
-The ancient Egypt we are talking about had a complex cultural practice in relation to the burying of a Pharaoh (Supreme king of Egypt) What we did not know, the similarities and connections that ancient Egypt had with another ancient Sub-saharan West African kingdom; the Asante Kingdom.
+Ancient Egypt was a civilized nation of ancient Northeastern Africa, laid along the lower reaches of the Nile River in the place that is currently known as Egypt.
+The ancient Egypt we are talking about had a complex cultural practice in relation to the burying of the Pharaoh (Supreme king of Egypt) What we did not know, was the similarities and connections that ancient Egypt had with another ancient Sub-saharan West African kingdom; the Asante Kingdom.

-The Asante kingdom was established in the 17th century B.C and it was one of the most powerful empires in the Sub-saharan.
+The Asante kingdom was established around 17th century B.C and it was one of the most powerful empires in the Sub-saharan region.
 It conquered many kingdoms and stretched it territories wide from it home.
 Like ancient Egypt, the empire was graced with glory, power, and dignity.

-Throughout my research, I came across critical significances of surprising rituals that both ancient Egypt and the Asante Kingdom share in common.
+Throughout my research, I came across some critical significances of surprising rituals that both ancient Egypt and the Asante Kingdom shared in common.
 In this post, of ajonafrica.com, we are discussing the common rituals performed in burying ancient Egyptian Pharaoh and the Asantehene (Supreme ruler/king) of the Asante Kingdom.

 Killing slaves to serve the king in the afterlife

-History has recorded that, ancient Egyptian Pharaohs were buried along with of slaves.
+History has recorded that, ancient Egyptian Pharaohs were buried with of slaves.
 These slaves were killed and only their head was buried in the tomb of the Pharaoh.
 Ancient Egyptians believed in the afterlife.
-And the Pharaoh has had the power that he needed to be served in the afterlife.
-In fact, the Pharaoh was recognized as a god, and the Egyptians believed he continued his living in the next the world.
-This made is wise to send servants who were to serve him as if he was alive and ruling Egypt.
+And the Pharaoh needed to be served in the afterlife.
+There could be no other but the slaves.
+In fact, the Pharaoh was recognized as a god, and the Egyptians believed he continued his life in the next world.
+This made it wise to send servants who were to serve him as if he was alive and ruling Egypt.

 The Egyptians believed that the Pharaoh was so supreme that everything in Egypt belonged to him.
-In this believe that says “What belongs to Pharaoh on Earth, also belong to him in the Afterlife” had to be proven to demonstrate his authority.
-In so doing, his servants (also called retainers) had to serve him in the Afterlife and the only possible way was to kill them and put their head in the tomb where the Pharaoh was buried.
+In the belief that says “What belongs to Pharaoh on Earth, also belong to him in the Afterlife” had to be proven to demonstrate his authority.
+In so doing, his servants (also called retainers) had to serve him in the Afterlife and the only possible way was to kill them and put their heads in the tomb where the Pharaoh was buried.

-There are shreds of evidence that prove that proves that retainers/slaves were killed to serve the Pharaoh in the afterlife.
+There are shreds of evidence that prove the retainers/slaves were killed to serve the Pharaoh in the afterlife.

 Commencing with King Hor-Aha, the Pharaohs Djer, Djet, Den, Semerkhet, Queen Merytneith and Pharaoh Qaa all had numerous retainer sacrifices found in their tombs.
 King Djet, the grandson of Hor-Aha had 318 sacrifices buried with him, but altogether, the estimates appeared to be much higher a possible 580 sacrifices.